nurembergwitch/k8s-notes/10-helm/README.md

 ` helm create <chart name>`

 In the templates dir, every file will be essentially sent through a text processor.
 Default ones are examples.

+# some testing
+Created a 1- and 2-madstest.yaml files in templates dir, cleared out values.yaml and default contents of templates dir.
+In the helm chart dir all helm commands are valid.
+Like `helm install` or `helm upgrade` or `helm template` `helm template .` spits out yaml of 1 and 2-madstest.yaml